Chapter 15:

 Ariake?
 He squinted, breathing again.
 Hadn't expected him to be one of the smaller varieties, somehow.
 "You got here quickly."

-"Depends on what you mean," he hummed, picking his way over to the hole and ignoring the bristle raising his hackles with every step.
-Crouching at the dark crumbling mouth, stones crunching under his not-quite boots, his heartbeat pulsed softly in his ears, the little voice in the back of his head telling him to either run or prepare for a fight.
-He cast aside both, peering into a chilly tunnel that smelled of mould and damp and what he could only describe as the cold tang of malice.
+"Depends on what you mean," he hummed, crouching at the dark crumbling mouth of the hole.
+His heartbeat pulsed softly in his ears and his hackles bristled, instincts telling him to either run or prepare for a fight.
+He cast aside both, peering into a chilly tunnel that smelled of mould, damp, and what he could only describe as the cold tang of malice.

 A low rumble lifted about every ethereal hair on his pelt and skin.
 It took him a moment to realise it was his own.